Hengle/Nexus-Security.github.io/content/posts/2016-09-09-tennessee-williams-art-of-theater-no-5.md

 What’s happened to him?
 Is he still in favor with the Soviets?

 When he was last in the States he asked me to have lunch with him.
-He ordered bottles of Château Lafite Rothschild.
+He ordered bottles of Chteau Lafite Rothschild.
 And the bill was so tremendous it occupied three pages!
 I was stuck with it, of course.
 I told him he was a fucking capitalist pig!

 He was accompanied by this very fat gourmand of a translator who didn’t translate anything.
 Yevtushenko spoke perfect English and he understood English perfectly.
 And the alleged translator didn’t understand a damn thing except how to eat and drink like a rich capitalist!